zwizwa/uc_tools/doc/seq_lua.md

-This hints at something: it should be possible to have the programmer work with just `Sig o`, and not think about state or "processor instances" at all, performing all the state bookkeeping under the hood.

 So we have signals.
 This idea can be extended to update functions of type `(s,i)->(s,o)` representing a stateful signal processor that